Perdomo Nicaragua BBA Sun Grown

 Tasting notes

-The BBA features a Sun-grown Nicaragua wrapper, which is relatively smooth despite the presence of a few visible veins.
-It is pleasant to the touch and appears to be well constructed.
+The BBA features a Sun-grown Nicaraguan wrapper, which is relatively smooth despite the presence of a few visible veins.
+It feels pleasant to the touch, and the construction appears to be meticulous.
 When unlit, the cigar gives off roasted notes, dominated by chocolate aromas and a particularly interesting hint of spice.

-Upon lighting, the draw is very airy, with a beautiful fluidity.
-The cigar reveals a spicy attack, marked by animal notes and a dominant leather flavour.
-When lit, in contrast to the aromas perceived when unlit, the roasted and chocolate notes fade away to give way to a more woody and leathery register, offering a robust and distinctive introduction.
-We will not dwell too much on the lighting, which is not very representative of the overall tasting experience.
+From the moment it is lit, the draw is very airy, with a lovely smoothness.
+The cigar reveals a sharp initial flavour, characterised by animal notes and a dominant leathery flavour.
+Upon lighting, in contrast to the aromas detected when cold, the roasted and chocolatey notes fade to make way for a more woody and leathery profile, offering a robust and distinctive opening.
+We won’t dwell too much on the initial lighting, as it is not particularly representative of the overall tasting experience.

-In the first third, the aromas evolve towards a smooth profile, with a woody base accompanied by hints of black pepper.
-The cigar remains moderate in strength, offering a pleasant experience full of character.
-On the palate, the smoke is discreet, providing a light sensation, but the real surprise lies in the appearance of notes of toast, which blend beautifully with fresh apple juice, creating a Sunday morning brunch atmosphere.
+In the first third, the aromas develop into a mellow profile, featuring a woody base accompanied by hints of black pepper.
+The cigar remains moderate in strength, offering a pleasant yet characterful experience.
+On the palate, the smoke is subtle, providing a light sensation, but the real surprise lies in the emergence of notes of toast, which blend beautifully with fresh apple juice, evoking the atmosphere of a Sunday morning brunch.

-During the second third, the cigar becomes increasingly rounded and balanced.
-The spices fade, and the cigar becomes very smooth and pleasant, with a persistent dominance of warm toast and buttery notes.
-This indulgent profile is amplified by the thick texture of the smoke, which remains light but more enveloping.
-The finish is excellent, and the toasted bread aromas linger, bringing a sensation of sweetness and comfort.
-The smoke, although dense, remains discreet, and the ash holds well, a sign of the solid construction.
+As the second third progresses, the cigar becomes increasingly smooth and well-balanced.
+The spicy notes fade, and the cigar becomes truly smooth and pleasant, with a persistent dominance of warm, toasted bread and buttery notes.
+This rich flavour profile is enhanced by the thick texture of the smoke, which remains light yet more enveloping.
+The finish is excellent, and the toasted bread aromas linger, imparting a sensation of sweetness and comfort.
+The smoke, whilst dense, remains unobtrusive, and the ash holds up well, a sign of the cigar’s solid construction.

-This Perdomo is a particularly interesting cigar, which evolves with subtlety and complexity.
-It begins with a spicy attack and animal notes, then gradually transforms into a round and balanced experience, dominated by aromas of toast and leather.
-Its length on the palate and buttery character make it pleasant to smoke over a long period, while its strength remains moderate throughout the tasting.
-This cigar is particularly appreciated for its smoothness and its ability to offer a harmonious tasting experience.
+This Perdomo is a particularly interesting cigar, which develops with subtlety and complexity.
+It begins with a sharp attack and animal notes, then gradually transforms into a well-rounded and balanced experience, dominated by aromas of toast and leather.
+Its long finish and buttery character make it a pleasure to smoke over an extended period, whilst its strength remains moderate throughout the smoking session.
+This cigar is particularly appreciated for its smoothness and its ability to deliver a harmonious smoking experience.

 Pairing

-Opt for fresh, non-carbonated apple juice.
-Its acidity and freshness will perfectly balance this Perdomo.
+Go for a fresh, still apple juice.
+Its tartness and freshness will perfectly complement this Perdomo.

 Notes

-Toast, butter, sweetness and balance are all present in this very pleasant tasting experience.
+Toast, butter, smoothness and balance come together in this thoroughly enjoyable tasting experience.

 Momentum

-A Sunday morning with timid rays of sunshine, a cup of coffee and an apple juice.
+A Sunday morning with a few timid rays of sunshine, a coffee and some apple juice.
 Preferably in good company 😉